kk-spartans/scholars-cup/03 - In Futurity, Someone Prophetic Sees/09 - Calendars that (actually) predict the future/Zodiac.md

 |Pisces|Feb 19 – Mar 20|Water|Mutable|
 (Dates shift slightly year to year, the earth doesn’t care about neatly drawn straight lines.)

 This is based on the ecliptic, the Sun’s relative path around Earth.
-The zodiac belt lies here with
+The zodiac belt lies here with 30 degree slices every time.

+The Babylonians carved the zodiac system around 700 BCE.
+Greeks later slapped on their own names and ideas, thanks to Ptolemy.

+## Why I think it’s ‘fake’

+Earth wobbles (precession), so the Sun isn’t *in* the same constellations it was 2000 years ago.